MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 }
 ```

-The Q# standard library also provides operations you can use in quantum programs, such as the Hadamard operation, `H`, in the `Superposition` program. `H` puts a qubit in the Z basis into an *even* superposition, where it has a 50% chance of being measured as zero or one.
+The Q# standard library also provides operations you can use in quantum programs, such as the Hadamard operation, `H`, in the `Superposition` program.
+Given a qubit in the Z basis, `H` puts it into an *even* superposition, where the qubit has a 50% chance of being measured as zero or one.

 ### Measuring qubits

 While there are many types of quantum measurements, Q# focuses on projective measurements on single qubits, also known as [Pauli measurements](xref:microsoft.quantum.concepts.pauli).
-Upon measurement in a given basis, such as the computational basis $\ket{0},\ket{1}$, the qubit state is projected onto whichever basis state was measured, destroying any superposition between the two.
+After being measured in a given basis, such as the computational basis $\ket{0},\ket{1}$, the qubit state is projected onto whichever basis state was measured, destroying any superposition between the two.

 The `Superposition` program uses the `M` operation, which measures a single qubit in the Pauli Z basis and returns a `Result` type: